`

 pieces without discovering how to integrate itself.
 It represents the immense technical and scientific achievements of

-the few for the enjoyment of the many: the dictatorship of a commercial technology which screams at us from every advertisement that progress is marked by new gadgets and that the secret of happiness is to be purchased with a washing machine and a new soap powder."
+a commercial technology which screams at us from every advertisement that progress is marked by new gadgets and that

 -Lewis Mumford